+In this paper, we proposed a series of interference games for RRA in C-V2X networks that enable the systematic isolation and attribution of key MARL challenges.
+Using this benchmark framework, we evaluated eight classical MARL algorithms and obtained the following key insights:

+\begin{itemize} \item The most significant challenge in the studied C-V2X environment is not the well-known issues of non-stationarity, coordination, large action space, or partial observability, but rather learning policies that remain effective across diverse vehicular topologies and generalize to unseen ones.

+\item Both value-based and actor-critic algorithms perform well in simplified tasks involving a single fixed topology.
+However, in more realistic tasks with diverse vehicular topologies, actor-critic algorithms achieve higher performance and exhibit more stable learning behavior.

+\item Among the actor-critic methods, PPO consistently outperforms A2C.
+Furthermore, incorporating a centralized critic provides only limited benefits for MAPPO over IPPO.
+Given the scalability limitations of centralized critics, IPPO represents a more practical baseline for large-scale C-V2X RRA. \end{itemize}

-These insights offer guidance for future work.
-Although value-based IL is the most common MARL approach for C-V2X RRA, greater attention should be given to actor-critic algorithms due to their superior performance.
-IPPO is recommended as a baseline for its balance of performance and scalability.
+These findings provide several directions for future research.
+Although value-based independent learning remains one of the most widely adopted MARL approaches for C-V2X RRA, greater attention should be devoted to actor-critic algorithms because of their superior performance in complex environments.
+In particular, IPPO offers an attractive balance between performance and scalability.

-A critical challenge is enabling policies to generalize across diverse vehicular topologies.
-Experimental results comparing \emph{SIG SL} with \emph{SIG ML} and \emph{POSIG} show that standard RL algorithms perform well when trained on a single topology, but their performance degrades significantly—even on seen tasks—when exposed to many different topologies.
+The comparison among \emph{SIG SL}, \emph{SIG ML}, and \emph{POSIG} reveals that conventional RL algorithms can learn highly effective policies when trained on a single topology, but their performance deteriorates substantially when exposed to a large variety of topologies.
 The vehicular topology—and consequently the path loss of all links—affects the queue transition dynamics.
 While topologies remain fixed within an episode, they vary across episodes, making the \emph{SIG ML} and \emph{POSIG} environments a continuum of related tasks, each with distinct dynamics.
 Given the impracticality of learning a separate policy for every possible transition function, it is highly desirable for the learned policy to enable \emph{zero-shot transfer}, solving both seen and unseen tasks at runtime without additional training.
-These insights are also applicable to advanced physical-layer techniques, including millimeter-wave (mmWave) and massive multiple-input multiple-output (MIMO) systems.

-We hypothesize that a primary reason for the limited robustness and generalization is that channel gains and interference power, as currently represented in the state, are not efficient for differentiating between topologies.
-The performance advantage of \emph{POSIG} over \emph{SIG ML} further suggests that including all channel gains in the state can be detrimental to learning.
-Although some efforts have been made to learn more efficient state representations using GNNs \cite{ji2025graphneuralnetworksdeep} and to improve generalization through meta-learning \cite{Yuan2021MetaRLV2X}, further research is needed.
-The \emph{SIG SL} baselines presented in this paper offer a methodology for evaluating how effectively an algorithm can tackle this issue.